Hair Transplant FAQs

 As many factors come to bear in assessing an individual’s candidacy for hair restoration, the answer to this question can only be determined with by a physician well versed in the surgical management of hair loss.
 Not everyone with hair loss is a candidate for hair transplantation though the vast majority of men and a small majority of women are fair to excellent candidates.
 The physician staff at Ziering Medical will provide any interested part with a thorough examination to analyze your type and degree of hair loss.
 At the conclusion of this complimentary consultation advice will be provided outlining medical and surgical options.

-- How do I know if I am a good candidate for a hair transplant procedure?
+How do I know if I am a good candidate for a hair restoration procedure?

 Most men and women in good general health are candidates for hair transplantation.
 In order to accurately determine one’s candidacy [ based upon degree of hair loss and hair type ], a complimentary private consultation with a Ziering Medical physician is recommended.
 During a consultation the physician performs a thorough examination of your scalp and hair to determine donor density, scalp laxity and the requirements for restoration.
 This determination takes into account one’s individual hair characteristics such as color, texture, and the presence or absence of curl to develop the right plan for your hair restoration procedure.